Donkey Kong 3: Gameplay

-Plot

-Donkey Kong has begun rampaging in Stanley's greenhouse garden and it's up to him to stop the ape from stirring up any more insects that will soon destroy his flowers.
-Stanley saves the flowers by spraying bug spray on Donkey Kong and exterminating all of the attacking bees.

 Reception

 Donkey Kong 3 was moderately successful in Japan, where it was listed by Game Machine as the fourth most successful table arcade unit of November 1983.
-However, it was a commercial failure in North America, particularly due to its release occurring after the video game crash of 1983.
+However, it was a commercial failure in North America.

 Contemporary reviews for the arcade game were generally positive.
 Gene Lewin of Play Meter magazine rated it 8 out of 10.
 Computer and Video Games said that the game's "fast action and superior sound effects" made it a "sure hit" in arcades.

 Retrospectively, reception has been divisive, with criticism aimed at its stylistic departure from its predecessors and the absence of Mario.
 IGN gave the Virtual Console version a 6.0 out of 10, describing it as a "radical departure" from the previous Donkey Kong games and calling it "repetitive".

 In 2015, Nathan Birch of Uproxx ranked Donkey Kong 3 twentieth on a list of the thirty NES black box titles.
 Birch called the game "fun enough" but criticized the gameplay as "simple, not-terribly-challenging arcade action", which he felt deviated too far from the gameplay of the game's predecessors.
 Because of its change to the genre, he thought that the game "killed" the series until its comeback with Donkey Kong Country.